cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return decoded
 ~~~

-### Auxiliary Functions

-The following auxiliary functions on vectors of field elements are used in the
+Finally, the following functions define arithmetic on vectors over a finite
-remainder of this document.
-Note that an exception is raised by each function if
+field.
+Note that an exception is raised by each function if the operands are
-the operands are not the same length.
+not the same length.

 ~~~ python
 def vec_sub(left: list[F], right: list[F]) -> list[F]: